 Yes you can.
 That program has been constructed in order that each module is a discrete learning opportunity yet all the sections inform each other and together create an entire program.
 While it’s great if you can take them in order, we appreciate that this is not always how it will work.

-Yes you can select to take an individual course component (eg. Emergent 1, 2 or 3) or buy the entire program as a single package.
+You can select to take an individual Emergent Coaching course component (eg. Emergent 1, 2 or 3) or buy the entire program as a single package.
 The choice is yours.
 Naturally, taking the entire program will cost less than taking the individual modules.

 You can request the CCEUs for an individual course for an additional administrative and certificate issuance fee of $175.

 Participants can miss a maximum of 1 class per course and if they do, must submit a missed call form within two weeks of the missed class.
 Forms and instructions on how to submit will be shared with you once you’ve registered and paid for your tuition.

 Classes missed beyond this limit (1/module) will mean we cannot issue certification/CCEUs for the module.
 That said we understand that sometime life throws us curve balls and we will work with you to create solutions if they do.
 Some of these options may incur extra fees.